cian-chambliss-personal/genTile/README.md

 If the map name includes a slash (/) character, then the name after the slash defines the submap as well as the orientation.

-Letter Number combinations are treated as row/column pairs, for nautical style charts.
+Letter Number combinations are treated as row/column pairs, for nautical style charts, an asterisk (\*) represents wildcard if it is desired there be a global fallback 'tile' or fallback for a row or column.

 Front, Left, Right and Left are elevations.
 Floor followed by number is level in a floor plan.